Why do I prefer single family homes as rentals in our real estate portfolio?

 Each of these platforms is super easy to use, free, and widely adopted by people looking for rentals.
 Craiglist was the only platform I used up until 2019 to list our rentals.
 Now, whenever a lease is about to end, or when a new rental is brought online, I’ll list on Zillow.com as well.

 Here’s an example of one of our Craigslist listings:

 $1495 / 2br – 822ft2 – Home Available June 1!

-Cozy 2 bedroom house with nice-sized closets, and 1 full-bath for rent (in neighborhood xyz).
+Cozy 2 bedroom house with nice-sized closets, and 1 full bath for rent (in neighborhood XYZ).
 The home has a large open kitchen and dining area, with gas range/microwave, dishwasher, and stainless-steel refrigerator.
 Other features: Washer/Dryer/Central Air/ and a brand new furnace installed in 2018.
 There is a one-and-a-half car detached garage with opener.
 The backyard is fenced-in, making it perfect for dog lovers.

 TERMS: Rent is $1,495 per month with a $1,495 security deposit ($1,475/$1,475 for a 2-year lease).
 A single dog (40 lbs. or less) is welcomed, for an additional $25 per month pet-rent, and an up-front non-refundable pet-fee of $200.
-All pets must be approved by landlord, prior to occupancy.
+All pets must be approved by the landlord, before occupancy.
 Tenant is responsible for all utilities, snow removal, and landscape/lawn care.